torstenbergersen/Fractal-Forge/README.md

 # Fractal Forge

 Fractal Forge is an ongoing personal project of mine.
-It is essentially a web app that allows users to explore and manipulate fractal visualizations in real-time.
+It is essentially a web app that allows users to explore and manipulate fractal visualizations in real-time (only the mandelbrot set at the moment).
 Built with Next.js, React, Three.js, and WebGL, my hope was that this project could offer a seamless and performant experience for fractal enthusiasts.

-Currently only includes the Mandelbrot set, but I will be adding more soon.

 Try it out here!  -- [Demo](https://fractal-forge.vercel.app/) --